ellis-burgess/top-projects/README.md

 - [ ] Enable bidirectional cipher (offset by negative or positive)

 ## Substring
 A program that, given a string and a dictionary, returns how many times each dictionary entry appears in the string (case insensitive).
+Also works with an array containing strings.
+Includes error handling.

 Uses the String.scan method to search for all matches of a word to the string, and add one to the dictionary entry for that word for each match.